Dreaming381/Latios-Framework/Documentation~/Optimization Adventures/Part 1 - Find Pairs 1.md

 And that means we broke the 2X mark!
 To put this in perspective, our 60 FPS game is now running at 144 FPS.

-As for those 8 load instructions, We could try to add a second compare and a shuffle and cut that number in half, saving two instructions.
+As for those 8 load instructions, we could try to add a second compare and a shuffle and cut that number in half, saving two instructions.
 However, the reason they exist is because my little simplified data structure sucks.
 The layout is terrible.
 If we want to push this algorithm further, we are going to